mvac7/fR3eL_keyboard_MSX_Libraries/docs/HOWTO.md

 ## 1 Description

-Library with basic functions for reading the keyboard of MSX computers.
+C function library with basic functions for reading the keyboard of MSX computers.

 In this project you will find two libraries for different environments:
 - **keyboard_MSXBIOS** Uses the MSX BIOS.
 It takes up very little memory.
 You can use it to develop applications in ROM format or programs that run from MSX BASIC environment.
 - **keyboard_MSXDOS** Uses the MSX BIOS functions via inter-slot call (CALSLT).
 You can use it to develop applications for the MSX-DOS environment.

+You can use these libraries to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.

 These libraries are part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

-Use them for developing MSX applications using Small Device C Compiler [`SDCC`](http://sdcc.sourceforge.net/).

-This project is an Open Source.
+This project is open source under the [MIT license](LICENSE).
 You can add part or all of this code in your application development or include it in other libraries/engines.

 <br/>